malinpalo/Tastebook/README.md

 ![Wireframes](readme-docs/images/wireframes.png)

 ### User Stories
-Users stories were implemented one by one after the firts planning phase.
+After the first planning phase user stories were implemented one by one.
 The wireframes created became the base for the User stories.

 Individual user stories were categorised according to whether they had to be implemented to produce a Minimum Viable Product (MVP), with priority for development to be given to those that were part of the MVP specification.